 DMCA in its original form was censured by several scientists who believed that this will largely disrupt the growing IT industry of the US.
 Following worldwide criticism, the law faced several revisions to incorporate various exceptions, but still, several countries prefer their own version of the law.

 No, the DMCA is part of the United States copyright law, therefore is applicable only to websites hosted in the US.
 All sites hosted in the US are bound to obey the law.
 Therefore even if the copyright owner is outside of the US, they can still issue DMCA notice if the hosting website is located in the US.

 However, there are many hosting providers and businesses who despite being hosted outside the US comply with their own copyright law and often accept DMCA takedown notices to avoid any legal aftermath in their own country.

 In addition to that, most sites hosted in World Intellectual Property Organizations (WIPO) countries abide by the Digital Rights Management (DRM) law and entertain DMCA takedown notices.
 At this time there are around 200 countries that have signed the WIPO treaty.

 What is a DMCA safe harbor?

-DMCA safe harbor is referred to the provision of Digital Millennium Copyright Act which provides safe heaven to Online Service Providers (OSP) and other internet intermediaries by exempting them from direct copyright infringement.
+DMCA safe harbor is referred to as the provision of the Digital Millennium Copyright Act which provides safe haven to Online Service Providers (OSP) and other internet intermediaries by exempting them from direct copyright infringement.

 - System caching